1974–75 FA Cup: Second round proper

 The matches were scheduled for Saturday, 14 December 1974.
 Five matches were drawn, with replays taking place later the same week.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled Saturday, 4 January 1975.
 Eleven matches were drawn, of which two required second replays.
+Stafford Rangers became the first non-league club to defeat three Football League opponents in one tournament since Peterborough United in 1959–60.

 Fourth round proper

 The matches were scheduled for Saturday, 25 January 1975.
 Four matches were drawn, of which one, the tie between Fulham and Nottingham Forest, required three replays.
 Holders Liverpool were eliminated by Ipswich Town.
+Wimbledon, Stafford Rangers and Leatherhead were the last non-league clubs left in the competition.

 Fifth round proper

 The matches were scheduled for Saturday, 15 February 1975.
 Two matches were drawn, of which one required a second replay.